 The Inbound Marketing Flywheel

 There are three key elements of inbound marketing that make up what we call the Inbound Marketing Flywheel.
 These are Attract, Engage, and Delight.
-Understanding these key components will give you a firm grasp on why inbound marketing is better than traditional outbound marketing methods (if we haven’t convinced you already).
+Understanding these key components will give you a firm grasp on why inbound marketing efforts are better than traditional outbound marketing methods (if we haven’t convinced you already).

 Your first goal with inbound marketing is to have your company’s content show up as helpful information for the problem your target audience is actively trying to solve.
-You do this by publishing helpful content in the form of blog articles, social media posts, or ads that speak to your target audience’s needs.
+You do this by publishing helpful content in the form of blog posts, social media posts, or ads that speak to your target audience’s needs.
 The better you are able to communicate how your brand aims to help your audience accomplish their goals, the more likely your audience is to convert.